RECENTLY RE/WATCHED MOVIES

 The Cruise (1998)

 Documentary about Timothy Speed Levitch.
 This film is a portrait of an eccentric New York bus tour guide with a gift for prosaic speech.
 It all begins rather charmingly and funny.
 Towards the end you realise that perhaps his mental illness is taking its toll, not just on the subject but the audience as well.
 I felt like I just spent 25 minutes too long on this bus trip.
+This curio needs to be experienced at least once though.

 The Hidden (1987)